 Between valuations, an estimate of the actuarial position is required.
-This estimate, an extrapolation, has been made to March 31, 2022, using the following long-term actuarial assumptions:
+This estimate, an extrapolation, has been made to March 31, 2024, using the following long-term actuarial assumptions:

+Annual investment return

-Annual investment return 6.00%Annual salary escalation rate 3.25%
+Annual salary escalation rate

+3.25% (2020: 3.25%)

-The extrapolation calculated the liability for accrued basic pension obligations to be \$23,581 (2021: \$22,487).
+The extrapolation calculated the liability for accrued basic pension obligations to be \$27,095 million (2023: \$25,242 million).

-In 2021 the extrapolation reflected assumption changes made during the 2020 valuation that resulted in an increase in the 2020 accrued basic pension obligations of \$302, mainly due to changes in economic assumptions.
-Further, the 2020 valuation accrued basic pension obligations were \$170 lower than anticipated by the 2020 extrapolation as a result of experience gains, primarily retirement rates being lower than the actuarial assumption.
+In 2024, the extrapolation reflected assumption changes made during the 2023 valuation that resulted in an increase in the 2023 accrued basic pension obligations of \$331 million, mainly due to adding a reserve for mortality uncertainty.
+Further, the 2023 valuation accrued basic pension obligations were \$71 million lower than anticipated by the 2023 extrapolation as a result of experience gains, primarily retirement rates being lower than the actuarial assumption.